 The key consideration is for staff not to view or forward illegal images of a child.
-The guidance provides more details on what to do when viewing an image is unavoidable.
-In some cases, it may be more appropriate to confiscate any devices to preserve any evidence and hand them to the police for inspection.
+The guidance provides

 Risk Assessment

 Following a report, the DSL will make an immediate risk and needs assessment on a case-by-case basis.